srph/angularjs-structure-styleguide/README.md

 This was created to offer a *more* in-depth guide for AngularJS developers that want their apps to scale, maintainable, and whatever

 **This guide gives emphasis to components or directives** inspired by ReactJS and Flux.
-In reality, it's insane to let a single do everything.
-Some more insane people insist on making 2 controllers for one single state, and I think that's more insane.
+In reality, it's insane to let a single controller do everything.
+Some people insist on making 2 controllers for one single *state*, and I think that's more insane.

 It's more sane to think of it this way: